-32. The resources needed to manage the system must be minimized, while respecting service quality levels.
+The resources needed to manage the system must be properly planned and allocated, while respecting service quality levels.
 Systems and IT environments will therefore have to be highly efficient and reliable.
+In fact, a fundamental and generally overlooked role is also played by IT management staff which are actually responsible for the maintenance of the system.